-The return of migrating species in the Sélune (salmo – Salmo salar, marine lampreys – Petromyzon marinus and fluviatile lampreys – Lampetra fluviatilis, shad Alosa sp. and eels Anguilla anguilla) will be spectacular.
-Risks of invasive species spreading (such as crayfish Pacifastacus leniusculus) is also a key issue.
+The return of migrating species in the Sélune (salmo – Salmo salar, marine lampreys – Petromyzon marinus and fluviatile lampreys – Lampetra fluviatilis, shad Alosa sp. and eels Anguilla anguilla) shoud be spectacular while invasive species dispersal (such as crayfish Pacifastacus leniusculus) constitutes a key issue.
+Follow-ups are done through electrofishing, trapping, environmental DNA, acoustic cameras and radio tracking.
 Their distribution are monitored through electric fishing, trapping, environmental DNA, acoustic video cameras and radio tracking.

-Finally, relationships between the different living compartments, from microorganisms to fishes, are also studied.
-The objective is to identify mechanisms that are more complex and that involve the reorganization of ecologic communities, aquatic or riparian, after destruction of the dams.
+Finally, relationships between living entities, from microorganisms to fishes, are monitored.
+The goal is to identify complex mechanisms involving aquatic or riparian ecological communities’ reorganization after dams’ destruction.